CAMeL-Lab/camel_parser/README.rst

 Citation
 --------

-If you use CamelParser in your research, please cite
+If you find the CamelParser useful in your research, please cite

 .. code-block:: bibtex